How to Make a Giving Day Work for Your Charity

 Another reason to participate in Giving Days is that a charity enjoys enhanced awareness through the exposure generated by the organizers of the Giving Day.

 A Giving Day also provides an excellent opportunity for a charity to practice its digital skills and learn more.
-Although Giving Days always offer prizes to those charities that raise the most funds or bring in the most donors, all participating nonprofits learn tactics that they can use throughout the year in their individual fundraising campaigns.
+Although Giving Days often offer prizes to those charities that raise the most funds or bring in the most donors, all participating nonprofits learn tactics that they can use throughout the year in their individual fundraising campaigns.

 How to Be Successful at Crowdfunding on a Giving Day